 - the need for adaptation in all areas (e.g. agriculture, forestry, energy, infrastructure, tourism, etc.)

 As the global climate is a highly interconnected system that is influenced by many different factors, the consequences usually result in positive or negative feedback effects.
 This refers to developments that are self-enhancing due to the occurrence of certain conditions.
+These tipping points are the crossing of thresholds for which certain consequences can no longer be avoided, even if temperatures were to be lowered again later.

 A common example is the ice-albedo feedback, which refers to the melting of the polar caps.
 According to this, extensive ice surfaces have a cooling effect on the global climate, as a high proportion of radiation is reflected.
 As a result of the global rise in the average temperature, however, these ice surfaces begin to melt, the ice surfaces shrink and the amount of reflected radiation is reduced.
 At the same time, the area of land or ocean that has a significantly lower albedo will increase, reflecting less radiation and thus intensifying the actual cause of glacier melt.